Interplay of electric and magnetic fields in skyrmion phases of the classical Heisenberg model on a square lattice: Model and methods

+where $\lambda$ (set as $0.2$ in this work) is the magnetoelectric coupling constant.
+Setting $J=1$ fixes the energy scale, so that both $\vec{E}$ and $\lambda$ are dimensionless and the ME coupling is governed by $\lambda \vec{E}$.
+In this model the induced polarization in collinear states depends on the magnetization direction and may vanish along high-symmetry axes.
+As a result, the electric field favors configurations with mixed spin components, promoting noncollinear textures that can gain energy through the ME coupling.

+We performed Monte Carlo (MC) simulations using the Metropolis algorithm on square lattices of size $N=L^2$ with $L=48$ and periodic boundary conditions.
+For each simulation, we lowered the temperature at a rate T$_{n+1}$ = 0.9T$_n$, from $T=2$ to $T \approx 10^{-3}$.
+At each temperature, up to $10^5$ Monte Carlo steps (MCS) were used for thermalization, followed by $2\times10^5$ MCS for measurements.
+To improve statistical reliability and assess metastability effects, we performed 10 independent runs for each set of parameters, increasing this number to 20 in regions close to phase transitions.
+In addition, complementary simulations were carried out at fixed low temperature ($T \approx 10^{-3}$), sweeping the electric field from $E=0$ to a maximum value and back, in order to assess the stability of the observed phases.
+To evaluate finite-size effects, we also performed 5 independent simulations for larger system sizes ($L=60$ and $L=72$) at selected points of the phase diagram, confirming that the main features remain qualitatively unchanged.

+The different phases are identified through a combined analysis of real-space spin textures, structure factors, and thermodynamic observables.
 We have calculated the perpendicular (to z) component of the static spin structure factor in the reciprocal lattice ($\Vec{S}_{\perp}(\Vec{q})$) to identify the Bragg peaks that characterize the different spin-textures.
 It is defined as:

 where $\langle \rangle$ means the thermal average.